sunertl/obsidian-quartz/content/books/Writing to Learn.md

 ## Synopsis

-This book talks about the importance of writing across the curriculum - a skill that is interdisciplinary and a foundation for all sciences.
+This book talks about the importance of writing as a form of learning.

 ## Reflection/Review